atk14/Atk14Eshop/public/styleguides/02-components/32-dropdowns.md

 ## Semi-transparent dropdowns

 Transparency effect is achieved by adding <code>.dropdown-menu--transparent</code> modifier class.
 Effect is very subtle to not affect readibility of text.
 IMPORTANT: This class MUST be used together with <code>.bg-*</code> background utility class, otherwise it would not work.
 In supported browsers dropdown backdrop is blurred with slightly bigger amount of transparency.
-At the time of writing, backdrop-blur is not supported by Firefox.

 [example]
 <div style="padding: 1rem; background-image: linear-gradient(45deg, #808080 25%, transparent 25%), linear-gradient(-45deg, #808080 25%, transparent 25%), linear-gradient(45deg, transparent 75%, #808080 75%), linear-gradient(-45deg, transparent 75%, #808080 75%); background-size: 40px 40px; background-position: 0 0, 0 20px, 20px -20px, -20px 0px;">